simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

 This post is part of a small article series about facilitating CloudFront and Lambda@Edge with Pulumi for on-the-fly image resizing.
 The code for this part can be found [here](https://github.com/simonschoof/lambda-at-edge-example/tree/main/lambda).
 {{< series "CloudFront and Lambda@Edge with Pulumi" >}}

 In this part we will show how to implement and build the Lambda@Edge functions for the viewer request and origin response functions.
+As shown in the image below, the viewer request function is responsible for parsing and validating the query parameters `width` and `height`.
+In addition it checks if the image is in the CloudFront cache and returns the image from the cache if available.
+The origin response function is responsible for resizing the image if rezising parameters were added to the query.

 {{< figure2 src="images/cloudfront_lambda_workflow.svg" class="cloudfront-lambda-workflow" caption="CloudFront lambda workflow.
 Modified [original image](https://d2908q01vomqb2.cloudfront.net/5b384ce32d8cdef02bc3a139d4cac0a22bb029e8/2018/02/20/Social-Media-Image-Resize-Images.png)" attrrel="noopener noreferrer" >}}

+In the following sections of this post we will:
+* Explain the folder structure of the project, which is important for the integration of the Lambda@Edge functions into the CloudFront distribution.
+* Show how to the implementation of the viewer request and origin response functions looks like.
+* Show how to build the viewer request and origin response functions.

+### Project Structure

+For the sake of clarity we put the code for the Lambda@Edge function in separate folders and we will use the folder structure shown below to integrate the functions into the CloudFront distribution.
+Therefore we will reference the `dist` folders of the functions in a relative path in the function definitions in our Pulumi code.

 ```
 .